samuel-jimenez/GramEditor/docs/src/debugger.md

 If you're running into problems with the debugger, please [open a GitHub issue](https://github.com/zed-industries/zed/issues/new?template=04_bug_debugger.yml), providing as much context as possible.
 There are also some features you can use to gather more information about the problem:

-- When you have a session running in the debug panel, you can run the {#action dev::CopyDebugAdapterArguments} action to copy a JSON blob to the clipboard that describes how Tehanu initialized the session.
+- When you have a session running in the debug panel, you can run the {#action dev::CopyDebugAdapterArguments} action to copy a JSON blob to the clipboard that describes how Gram initialized the session.
 This is especially useful when the session failed to start, and is great context to add if you open a GitHub issue.
-- You can also use the {#action dev::OpenDebugAdapterLogs} action to see a trace of all of Tehanu's communications with debug adapters during the most recent debug sessions.
+- You can also use the {#action dev::OpenDebugAdapterLogs} action to see a trace of all of Gram's communications with debug adapters during the most recent debug sessions.